coddhisatva/AwakenedAI-Processing/README.md

 ```

 Replace `<subdir>` with the specific subdirectory you want to process from the `data/raw/` directory.
 This is the default and recommended way to run the pipeline.
 Additional parameters can be added as needed, but specifying the subdirectory is the only required change.

-## Scaling Considerations

-- Implementation of EPUB support for remaining document types
-- Parallel processing for improved throughput
-- Incremental processing of the full document collection
-- Integration with the web application (future repository)
-- Monitoring and optimization of vector storage

-## Web Application Future Development

-The web application will be developed in a separate repository with:

-- Next.js frontend with TypeScript and Tailwind CSS
-- React components using Shadcn UI
-- User authentication via Supabase Auth
-- API routes for document querying and management
-- Integration with this processing pipeline

-## Documents Currently Processed:
-1. Cure_Tooth_Decay_Remineralize_Cavities_and_Repair_Your_Teeth_Naturally.pdf
-2. How_to_Get_Rich_-_Felix_Dennis.pdf
-3. Niacin_The_Real_Story_Learn_about_the_Wonderful_Healing_Properties.pdf
-4. The-Book_of_five_rings_-_Kenji_tokitsu-Japanese-strategy.pdf
-5. _Dr_Mark_Sircus_Transdermal_Magnesium_Therapy_A_New_Modality_for.pdf